 What to Expect From a Dental Cleaning

 A dental cleaning will start with a total examination of the entire inside of the mouth.
-The dentist will use a small mirror to check the teeth and the gums for any potential issues, tartar build up being one of these issues.
-If the dentist spots tartar on the surface of the teeth, they will remove it with an instrument called a scaler.
-A scaler is a device that has a hook on the end of it, and it is used to remove tartar above and below the gumline.
-If there is an excessive amount of tartar, the dentist may take more time to scrape that particular spot.
-The dentist may also recommend a deep cleaning that combines scaling and root planing if the tartar is excessive.
+The dentist will use a small mirror to check the teeth and the gums for any potential issues, tartar build up being one of them.
+If the dentist or dental hygienist spots tartar on the surface of the teeth, they will remove it with an instrument called a scaler.
+A scaler is a device that has a hook on the end of it, and it is used to remove tartar above and below the gum line.
+If there is an excessive amount of tartar, the dentist or dental hygienist may recommend a deep cleaning that combines scaling and root planing.

-Ultrasonic Instruments: When the dentist uses ultrasonic instruments to remove tartar, the metal vibrating tip from the ultrasonic instrument loosens the tartar and helps chip it off the surface of the teeth.
+Ultrasonic Instruments: When the dental professional uses ultrasonic instruments to remove tartar, the metal vibrating tip from the ultrasonic instrument loosens the tartar and helps chip it off the surface of the teeth.
 Then, a water spray is used to wash the tartar away.

 Tooth Brushing With a Gritty Toothpaste

-Once the tartar is removed from the teeth, the dentist will brush the patients teeth with a gritty toothpaste.
+Once the tartar is removed from the teeth, the professional will brush the patient’s teeth with a gritty toothpaste.
 Using a high powered electric brush, the dentist will apply the gritty toothpaste to the teeth to get an even deeper clean.
 The brush makes a grinding noise, but the process does not hurt.
 A professional cleaning usually involves using toothpaste with different flavors you can choose from.
 The gritty toothpaste scrubs the teeth and gives them nice polish, in addition to the deep cleaning.
-Dentists recommend this kind of deep cleaning twice a year.
+Dentists recommend this kind of teeth cleaning twice a year.

 Dentists Will Floss The Teeth Next